fishstiqz/poolinfo/README.md

 ffffe000c21a1f90: #1 in ListHeads[01] in pool NonPagedPoolNx[0] (fffff8002e100d80)
 ```

-Example of a freed chunk on a Lookaside.
+Example of a free chunk on a Lookaside.

 ```
 kd> !poolchunk ffffe000c02a3c20